 We ask patients to please cover the fees for their treatment and reclaim the cost from their insurer.

-As with any medical examination, you will probably be asked to undress to your underwear, so please wear something you are comfortable in.
+As with any medical examination, you are likely to be asked to undress to your underwear, so please wear something you are comfortable in.
 For example, some patients opt to wear shorts and sports clothing but underwear is fine.